Sunday, January 29, 2017

 Nebulus

-Nebulus was released in 1988 by one of my favourite gaming companies ever, Hewson.
+Nebulus was released in 1988 by one of my favourite companies, Hewson.
 It features an armed frog with big eyes called Pogo.
-But he isn't too happy with the thought of eight large sea-based towers and decides they need climbing and blowing up!
-Essentially, this is a platformer with some interesting pseudo-3D mechanics that provide a pretty unique visual style within an ingenious design.
+He isn't happy with the thought of eight large sea-based towers, so decides to climb them and blow 'em up!
+Essentially, this is a platformer with some interesting pseudo-3D mechanics that provide a unique visual style within an ingenious design.
 This is class programming as you will soon discover...

-All towers are cylindrical with several platforms dotted all around the outside and nifty tunnels which offer a great way to quickly access the opposite side - if the current route appears a dead end.
-The world certainly revolves around little Pogo because he remains at the centre of the screen with horizontal movements causing the screen to scroll in a "three-dimensional" circular motion.
-Thus turning the tower around into view, it's quite brilliant.
+All towers are cylindrical with platforms dotted around the outside.
+Nifty tunnels offer a way to quickly access the opposite side - if the current route appears to be a dead end.
+The world certainly revolves around Pogo because he remains at the centre of the screen with horizontal movements, causing the world to scroll in a "three-dimensional" circular motion.
+Thus, turning the tower around into view.
+It's quite brilliant.

-Sounds rather insane, right?
-But let's ignore that initial opinion to check out this colourful screenshot...
+Sounds rather insane, but let's ignore that initial opinion to check out this colourful screenshot...

 Talk about going the extra mile and NOT sticking to 16 colours!
 Absolutely superb.